June 12th, 13th, and 14th, 2023

 There are many ways to get involved, whether or not you’d like to join the construction crew!
 We have online sign-ups below and will take in-person sign-ups after Masses the weekends of May 13-14, May 20-21, and June 3-4.

 Ready to get involved or have questions?
-Fill out the form below and one of our Habitat Volunteer Coordinators will get back to you.
+Fill out the form below and Grace Koleczek, Risen Savior’s Social Justice & Adult Faith Formation Coordinator, will get back to you.

 Habitat for Humanity Sign Up